-- 4.1 Wherever possible our officers will adopt a policy of informal resolution.
-This will involve clearly identifying the nature of any actual or potential legislative breach and giving the perpetrator the opportunity to remedy it.
+- 4.1 Wherever possible our officers will adopt an approach of informal resolution.
+This will involve clearly identifying the nature of any actual or potential legislative breach and giving the party responsible for the breach the opportunity to remedy it.
 We recognise that this is not always possible in some one-off circumstances in which it may be difficult to identify repeated breaches.
 These may include for example (but not be limited to) offences such as dog-fouling, littering, or plying for hire where it is necessary, reasonable and proportionate. - 4.2 Although each case shall be considered on its own facts and on its own merits, there are general principles set out in section 7 that apply to the way in which we approach every case.